rq-Chen/rq-Chen.github.io/summer-school/Neuroscience Summer School.md

 Besides, the senior students in several laboratory shared with us their PhD life, explaining how the experience equipped them with independent thinking and strong self-study capability.
 After hearing their story, I believed that hard as it is, going through the PhD is still worthwhile.

 I also visited several laboratories during the summer school, which aroused my interest in really doing some research by myself.
-Therefore, I communicated with Prof. [Bo Hong](http://mcgovern.med.tsinghua.edu.cn/en/infoshow-1205.html) at Tsinghua University and finished a five-week-long summer research at his laboratory, which turned out to be very fruitful.
+Therefore, I communicated with Prof. [Hong, Bo](http://mcgovern.med.tsinghua.edu.cn/en/infoshow-1205.html) at Tsinghua University and finished a five-week-long summer research at his laboratory, which turned out to be very fruitful.
 For details, please click [here](../summer-research-THU/index.html).